The Value of Dialysis

 Severe dehydration, trauma, and other conditions can lead to kidney failure.
-Dialysis is an interim procedure until kidney transplant is available.
+Dialysis is an interim procedure until a kidney transplant is available.

 Publish 12 August 2021